All about discount

 The term 'discount rate' is basically the interest rate set by the Federal Reserve to help banks meet their short-term cash needs.

 Here’s the scoop: when banks need quick cash for short-term operations, they’ve got two main options: They can either borrow from other banks without any collateral or go straight to the Fed for a short-term loan.
+Unlike the retail discounts offered during promotions like flash sales, the central bank discount rate impacts broader economic lending policies.

 If they choose the Fed route, these loans are usually super short: 24 hours or less.
 This is where the 'discount rate' kicks in: it’s the interest rate the Fed charges on these ultra-short-term loans.
 Sounds simple, right?
 But this rate actually packs a punch when it comes to shaping how lending works throughout the whole economy."